Why Hire Veterans?

 - Are well-versed in small unit leadership at an early stage of their career, giving them more experience and maturity than their civilian counterparts of the same age.

 - Some have experienced combat.
 How much more stressful can your business be?

-In addition, a high proportion of veterans have the security clearances necessary for certain civilian jobs.
+In addition, a high proportion of veterans also have the security clearances necessary for working in certain civilian jobs.

-Active-duty military personnel are a diverse group, with 20% African-American, 9% Hispanic, and 15% women.
-In addition, if you are a federal contractor or subcontractor, the Office of Federal Contract Compliance Programs (OFCCP) requires you to take affirmative action to recruit, hire, promote, and retain veterans that fall into certain groups.
+Active-duty military personnel are a diverse group with equally diverse skills, with 20% African-American, 9% Hispanic, and 15% women.
+In addition, if you are a federal contractor or subcontractor, the Office of Federal Contract Compliance Programs (OFCCP) requires that your company take affirmative action to recruit, hire, promote, and retain veterans that fall into certain groups.

 Employers looking to hire veterans as their go-to source for filling positions will find that they are already well ahead of the game.

 LOW COST PER HIRE